scuzzydude/asimov/asimov.md

 Sorry, I get carried away.
 Back then in the 90s kids didn't really have choices, because it was so much more efficient for one player sell all the stuff.
 Now, whatever kind of kid you get, there is a player to sell them something.
 Your kid is small and can hit a jump shot and runs around constantly, he can be like Steph Curry, take his date out to Subway while all the cool kids go to Applebee's and get steaks and Oreo milkshakes.
 Your kid think he want to sell insurance when he grows up, he can be like Chris Paul.
 He got more of the vagabond wandering scoundrel vibe, and a lot of facial hair, they got a hero for him up in ~~Brooklyn~~ Philadelphia.

 Good luck LBJ, and to the Lakers or the Clippers, whomever your Los Angeles team may be.
-Since you didn't mention one, I'll give you some free advice for both, since I really appreciate your question.
+I'll give you some free advice since I really appreciate your question.

 For the Clippers, I'd hire a grumpy old man to scowl at Kawhi during the playoffs.
 This causes his blood to turn to ice and he transforms into a basketball robot.
 It's difficult, because it's hard for any old man to scowl properly when he has the privilege of watching NBA playoff basketball from the sidelines.
 It is Hollywood, so you should be able find somebody can pull off the act.
 I'd suggest Mel Gibson.

 If you're a Lakers fan, then you're probably a Dodgers fan and I can't help you.
 How does that work exactly, why would a city claim two teams in the same league unless it was intentionally trying to turn its population against each other?
 Is Hollywood being intentionally dramatic?
-I wonder what the theme is.
+I wonder what the theme is?
 Twain's *Prince and the Pauper* sort of fits, the Clippers star is a robot, robots work in factories, that would make the Clippers the pauper, and it fits my theme of historical irony since The Clippers are owned by the biggest Balmer billionaire.
 So that would make the Lakers... royalty?

 The symbolism is perfect.
 I finally understand California.
 LBJ, again, thanks for your question.
 Evaluating how different people value ideas is the way we can come to a better understanding of each other.
 That's what Scoot is all about.